Michigan Highways

 Map: Route Map of M-222

-Notes: This highway was designated as M-118 until 1988 when MDOT redesignated it as M-222.
+Notes: Updated 2024-04 This highway was designated as M-118 until 1988 when MDOT redesignated it as M-222.
 The M-118 designation has not been re-used on any other highway to date.
-Sources claim M-118 was given a totally different route designation due to the potential for confusion in local road names versus the state highway number.
-M-118 was also named 116th St, while a 118th St existed one mile north.
+This state trunkline route was given a totally different route designation due to the potential for confusion in local road names versus the state highway number.
+The official roadname of M-118 was 116th St while 118th St ran parallel to it one mile to the north, reportedly causing confusion among those who could not discern the difference between a road name and a highway route designation.
+The Allegan Co Road Commission requested that MDOT change the designation of M-118 to a different route number, which it did in late summer or early fall of 1988.
+No specific reasoning behind the choice of "222" for the new designation has been uncovered to date.

 History: 1928 (June 28) – The county road from Allegan northwesterly through Hamilton to Holland, largely paralleling the Pere Marquette Railroad line between those communities, is transferred to state control.
 Until this time, M-40 enters the City of Allegan from the south, travels through the city before turning easterly via 116th Ave for approximately 10 miles, terminating at US-131 (previously M-13 until the year before) in Martin.
 The M-40 designation is relocated onto the new Allegan-Hamilton-Holland highway, leaving the Allegan-Martin route without a route number.
 Thus, the M-118 designation is assigned to this highway.

-1954 (Jan 4) – A realignment for M-118 is assumed into the state trunkline highway system at Wetheral Lake, 1-1/2 miles west of Martin, with the former route being turned back to local control.
+1954 (Jan 4) – A realignment for M-118 is established as a state trunkline highway route at Wetheral Lake, 1½ miles west of Martin, with the former route being turned cancelled and turned back to country control.

-1960 (Sept 27) – The easternmost 0.9 mile of M-118, from the newly assumed US-131 freeway easterly to the former route of US-131 in downtown Martin, is turned back to local control.
+1960 (Sept 27) – The easternmost 0.9 mile of M-118, from the newly assumed US-131 freeway easterly to the former route of US-131 in downtown Martin, is cancelled as a state trunkline route and turned back to local control.
 The new eastern terminus of M-118 is now at the US-131 freeway.

 Freeway/Expwy: No portion of M-222 is freeway or expressway.